VeselinPashov/Dance-With-Megdana/README.md

- -Implementing Dance dunctionality (Add, edit, delete) - 3h -Implementing Rehearsal functionality Add and delete (2.5h), edit (location and date) (1h) - 3.5h -Adding duration for Song and Dance (and for all their CRUD) - 1.5h
+ -Implementing Dance dunctionality (Add, edit, delete) - 3h -Implementing Rehearsal functionality Add and delete (2.5h), edit (location and date) (1h) - 3.5h -Adding duration for Song and Dance (and for all their CRUD) - 1.5h -Implementing functionality to add dances to a rehearsal later (4h)